OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - Enter the submenu "Select Target Apps"
 - Enable the target app
 - Close the app and start it again
-- When the TouchID prompt shows click "cancel"
+- When the Touch ID prompt shows click "cancel"
-- If the application flow continues without requiring the touchID then the bypass has worked.
+- If the application flow continues without requiring Touch ID then the bypass has worked.

 If you're using Needle, run the "hooking/frida/script_touch-id-bypass" module and follow the prompts.
 This will spawn the application and instrument the `evaluatePolicy` function.
 When prompted to authenticate via Touch ID, tap cancel.
 If the application flow continues, then you have successfully bypassed Touch ID.
 A similar module (hooking/cycript/cycript_touchid) that uses cycript instead of frida is also available in Needle.

-Alternatively, you can use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.
+Alternatively, you can use [objection to bypass Touch ID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.

 Needle can be used to bypass insecure biometric authentication in iOS platforns.
 Needle utilizes frida to bypass login forms developed using `LocalAuthentication.framework` APIs.
 The following module can be used to test for insecure biometric authentication: